cs8u7/Web_Application_Reconnaissance/README.md

 ### 3.1 Introduce Open-Source Reconnaissance Tool - reNginx
 #### 3.1.1 Introduction\

 - reNginx is a web application reconnaissance suite was created with security experts, penetration testers, and bug bounty hunters.
 Its purpose is to make the reconnaissance process easier and more efficient.
- - ReNgine redefines how pentester gatthering critical information about online web applications target with its highly configurable engines, data correlation capabilities, constant monitoring, database-backed reconnaissance data, and user-friendly interface.
+- ReNgine redefines how pentester gathering critical information about online web applications target with its highly configurable engines, data correlation capabilities, constant monitoring, database-backed reconnaissance data, and user-friendly interface.
 #### 3.1.2 Why reNginx is the chosen one

- - An important reason that makes reNginx in my choice list is that reNginx is an open-source tool with a clarity design that is able to cover most category in the long term.
+- In the modern life, tools are design to calculate and execute works and tasks by centralize all the steps in a process.
+It make modern works easier to approach and automate.
+Narrow in pentester works, if I consider the target is a web application, there are a number of things have to check and test and tools centralize all the steps in protocols or works and automate it.
 - While traditional reconnaissance tools often fall short in terms of configurability and efficiency. reNgine addresses these shortcomings and emerges as an excellent alternative to existing tools.
- - reNginx provides the opportunity to ourselves deploy tools in local or VPS, a user-friendly interface in a browser to list the recon's results and visualize data.
+- An important reason that makes reNginx in my choice list is that reNginx is an open-source tool with a clarity design that is able to cover most category in recon process.
+This tool also provide a fully recon's workflow which i would like to focus on searching and analyze technique in each stages.
 #### 3.1.3 Overview about reNginx workflow

 ![](capture/Pasted%20image%2020240710094028.png)